 ► Step 2 - Get an entry permit

 Applicants need to supply their employer with various documents, and it's best to get all documents attested or notarised.
-The company will provide a comprehensive list of all the paperwork that will be required.
+The company will provide a comprehensive list of all the required paperwork.

 ► Step 3 - Taking a medical test

 Once the employee arrives in Abu Dhabi, the company has 60 days to file for a formal residency visa, which will allow them to stay in the UAE for two years.
-In order to start the filing process, expats will need to pass a medical test and present the certificate to their employer.
+To start the filing process, expats need to pass a medical test and present the certificate to their employer.

 The labour card, like the residency visa, is usually valid for two years.